openSUSE/docstats/README.rst

   #.
 Collect the diff statistics.
   #.
 Collect the overall committers (usually reduced to team members only).
   #.
 Collect bugtracker issue numbers from commit messages.
 #.
-Output as JSON file.
+Output as JSON or CSV file.

 Quick Start